zoylendt/zoylendt.github.io/content/Media/Booklist.md

 - **Titanensturm** by Dan Abnett
 - **Gaunt's Ghosts (all books untill Der Anarch)** by Dan Abnett
 - **Requiem Infernale** by Peter Fehervari

----

-> This page is heavily inspired and contains excerpts from [this page](https://jzhao.zyx/books) on the quartz's developer's blog.
->
-> Books and Audiobooks are mixed, where possible the english title is given (although most books were consumed in german).